Watson Lab

 She did not star in any of the Harry Potter franchise films.

-Rayna received her B.A. in Integrative Physiology from the University of Colorado at Boulder.
-She is currently writing her thesis at Boston University in pursuit of an M.S. in Medical Sciences.
+Rayna received her B.A. in Integrative Physiology from the University of Colorado at Boulder and her M.S. in Medical Sciences from Boston University.

 Rayna is interested in developing targeted therapeutics for tissue-specific copy number profiles in cancer.